roundcube/roundcube.github.com/_posts/2021-09-14-spell-roundcube-net-service-down.md

 **Apologies for the inconvenience and for the bad news!**

 > **UPDATE** - 09/28/2021
-> We're happy to announce that we found a new sponsor and that the [spell ckecking service is back online](/news/2021/09/28/spell-checking-service-back-online).
+> We're happy to announce that we found a new sponsor and that the [spell checking service is back online](/news/2021/09/28/spell-checking-service-back-online).